sfc-gh-sehrlich1/sfquickstarts/site/sfguides/src/loadtesting_jmeter/loadtesting_jmeter.md

 ### A word of caution
 We encoruage customers to set up an additional account with the STANDARD edition to make sure you reducing as much cost as possible when doing tesing

+> aside positive
+>
+> This Quickstart guide is intended to the focus on strickly backend (i.e. Snowflake) Testing.
+In addition, JMETER only focuses on a JDBC connector.
+Other connectors have different capabilities and limitation and may skew results.
+This guide is intended to focus on our java connector and executing queries against Snowflake.
+You will need to validate end to end performance of your application if you want a jolistic view of your managed application.

 ### Prerequisites
 - Have some general familiarity writing sql statements